 Sam cut him off and continued her pace across the bathroom.
 "Not mad.
 Just stressed.
-Stressed...and confused...and more stressed.
-I'm sorry.
-I'm sorry, I-I'm not being fair.
+Stressed...and confused...and more stressed and—I'm sorry.
+I'm sorry, I-I'm not being fair to you.
 It's just that…I'm getting married.
-No. I CAN'T get married.
+No. No, I'm not.
+I CAN'T get married.
 I'm ALREADY married.
 Oh my God."
 She doubled over the sink, this time triggering it herself.

 She heard Danny tiptoe backward, obviously not wanting to see her get sick in the sink again.
 He'd hurried into the bathroom when the brush dropped and had seen things that he would probably never unsee.

 The horrible feeling of nausea momentarily subsided, Sam still found herself stuck with the other uncomfortable feelings.
 She slouched on the side of the sink, once again trying to ignore the horrible taste in her mouth.
 At least she knew where it came from this time and oh look, the sink was made of the same porcelain as Toilet.

 "What am I going to do?"
 She groaned.